vincebel7/temperature-data-collector/README.md

 3. Flash the code in `collector-esp32/collector.ino` to your board.

-NOTE: The device goes into low power mode to save battery, so if you need to flash again, double-tap the button on the board to go into bootloader mode to ensure continuous connection to your PC.
+NOTE for ESP32 only: ESP32 goes into low power mode to save battery, so if you need to flash again, double-tap the button on the board to go into bootloader mode to ensure continuous connection to your PC.

 Collector (Orange Pi):